flatcar-archive/flatcar-docs/os/booting-on-vmware.md

 ### Defining the Ignition config in Guestinfo

-If the `guestinfo.coreos.config.data` property is set, Ignition will apply the referenced config on first boot.
+If the `guestinfo.flatcar.config.data` property is set, Ignition will apply the referenced config on first boot.

-The Ignition config is prepared for the guestinfo facility in one of two encoding types, specified in the `guestinfo.coreos.config.data.encoding` variable:
+The Ignition config is prepared for the guestinfo facility in one of two encoding types, specified in the `guestinfo.flatcar.config.data.encoding` variable:

 |    Encoding    |                        Command                        |
 |:---------------|:------------------------------------------------------|